flinox/kafka-cluster-test/README.md

 .
 ```

-Initialy the zookeeper and kafka are not safety, because I'm using on zookeeper image the ALLOW_ANONYMOUS_LOGIN: "yes", but if you expect use this in production I recomend you turn off this variable.
+Initialy the zookeeper and kafka are not safety, because I'm using on zookeeper image the ALLOW_ANONYMOUS_LOGIN: "yes", but if you expect use this in production I recomend you turn off this variable and study how to turn it safe for production ( I will soon ).

 ## Run the cluster